Pekka Rinne: Starter, Stanley Cup Final run, Vezina Trophy (2010–2018)

 On 25 September 2012, Rinne joined Belarusian club Dinamo Minsk of the Kontinental Hockey League (KHL) due to the impending 2012–13 NHL lockout.
 However, he left Dinamo in December and returned to the Predators at the end of the lockout in January 2013 to begin the shortened, 48-game 2012–13 season.

 In May 2013, Rinne had a hip arthroscopy.
 The hip then became infected on 24 October 2013, leaving Rinne off the ice and undergoing rigorous rehabilitation for the remainder of the year.
 He returned to action on 5 March 2014 against the Pittsburgh Penguins, allowing three goals in a 3–1 loss.

 Rinne with Nashville in May 2011.

 On 14 March 2015, Rinne became the fastest goaltender, in terms of games played, to record 30 wins in 39 games since the NHL adopted the shootout, and just the third goaltender in the NHL's expansion era to record 30 wins in 39 games or less.
 Rinne was a nominee for the 2015 Bill Masterton Memorial Trophy, which eventually went to veteran player Jaromír Jágr.
 Rinne was also a Vezina Trophy finalist in 2015, marking his third career nomination for the award; he lost to the Montreal Canadiens' Carey Price.

 On 16 March 2017, Rinne became the 67th goaltender to play at least 500 NHL games.
 Rinne recorded his first two career shutouts in the first two games of the opening round of the 2017 playoffs after the Predators won game one 1–0 and game two 5–0, respectively.
-On 22 May, Rinne backstopped the Predators to the 2017 Stanley Cup Finals by defeating the Anaheim Ducks four games to two.
-The Predators lost the Stanley Cup Finals against the Pittsburgh Penguins four games to two.
+On 22 May, Rinne backstopped the Predators to the 2017 Stanley Cup Final by defeating the Anaheim Ducks four games to two.
+The Predators lost the Stanley Cup Final against the Pittsburgh Penguins four games to two.

 On 24 November 2017, the Predators defeated the St. Louis Blues 2–0; the shutout was the 45th of Rinne's career, making him the NHL's all-time leader amongst Finnish-born goaltenders.
 On 22 February 2018, Rinne became the 34th goaltender to record 300 career NHL wins following a 7–1 victory over the San Jose Sharks.
 When he recorded his 300th win, he had the third-highest win percentage of all goaltenders with at least 300 wins, at 54.34%, behind only Martin Brodeur and Marc-André Fleury.
 On 17 April, Rinne was again named a finalist for the Vezina Trophy, which he won on 20 June.